agroclim-huaraz/agroclim-huaraz-website/about.md

 ##### Master students

 **Peter Albrecht**, thesis: *Influence of soil properties initialisation in WRF simulations over the Tropical Andes of Peru* <br>
+**Zora Schirmeister**, thesis: *Future climate change in the Rio Santa Basin, Peruvian Andes,  as described by CMIP5 and CORDEX data* <br>
 **Cornelia Zauner**, thesis: *Can atmospheric models simulate Puspa rains?*

 ##### Local collaborations in Peru